September 11, 2025

 Long-term investor in a higher tax bracket Growth option Often more tax-efficient because tax is deferred until redemption and may fall under capital gains rules rather than slab-taxed IDCW payouts

-Investor with low taxable income Case-specific decision IDCW may still be acceptable in some cases, but it should not be assumed to be automatically superior
+Investor with low taxable income Case-specific decision IDCW may be acceptable in some cases, but it should not be assumed to be automatically superior

 Capital Loss Set-Off & Carry Forward